About the census : The census during the coronavirus pandemic

 The census gives us information about households across England and Wales.

 At the Office for National Statistics (ONS), we’ve used past census information to help us understand how the coronavirus (COVID-19) pandemic has affected people in different ways.

 Census 2021 will give us fresh information to improve our understanding of the pandemic.
 It will also help to make sure that the services you use meet the needs of our changing society.
 This could include hospitals, schools, universities and job centres.

 At the ONS, our main concern is the safety of the public and our staff.
 We want everyone to be safely counted during the census.
 To do this, we’re making sure that our plans are always in line with the latest government safety guidelines.

-Census 2021 is a digital-first census, which means that we will be encouraging people to respond online if they can.
-You will be able to complete the census using any device, including your mobile phone or tablet.
+Census 2021 is a digital-first census, which means that we're encouraging people to respond online if they can.
+You can complete the census using any device, including your mobile phone or tablet.

 We’re also encouraging people to get help from friends and family to complete their census.

 What to expect from our census field officers